folio-org/okapi/doc/example-operations.md

-# Examples of complete operations in Folio
+# Examples of complete operations in FOLIO

 ## Contents